nroduit/weasis-pacs-connector/README.md

 ## New features in weasis-pacs-connector 6 ##
 * Multi-PACS configuration (can be requested simultaneously or individually)
-* Allows to query the PACS through its database
+* Allows to query the PACS through its database (not recommended)
+* Generates new manifest 2.5 (supported by Weasis 2.5)
-* Required Java 7
+* Requires Java 7

 ## New features in weasis-pacs-connector 5 ##